|Koessler Athletic Center|

 The Demske Sports Complex underwent a major face lift during the summer of 2008 when Canisius replaced the old AstroTurf 12 playing surface with 123,000 square feet of A-Turf.
 A-Turf is a multi-purpose, all-weather synthetic playing surface that is virtually unaffected by adverse weather conditions.
 Using natural grass as its model, A-Turf’s synthetic turf consists of a denser construction of polyethylene fibers and a high-level of specialized rubber and sand mix to increase playability and lower the G-Max rating.
 The lower the G-Max rating, the greater the shock absorption and less impact to the athlete.
 In addition to the work on the playing fields, Canisius also installed brand new scoreboards and new baseball dugouts along the first and third base sides.

-The Demske Sports Complex hosted the 2004, 2009 and 2011 MAAC Men’s Lacrosse League Championships and also served as the site of the 2010 MAAC Softball Championships.
-In May 2012, Canisius will host the MAAC Women's Lacrosse Championship on the Demske turf for the first time in school history.
+The Demske Sports Complex hosted the 2004, 2009, 2011 and 2013 MAAC Men’s Lacrosse League Championships, the 2012 and 2014 MAAC Women's Lacrosse Championships -- both won by the Griffs -- and also served as the site of the 2010 MAAC Softball Championships.

 |Frank Lloyd Wright's Fontana Boathouse|